 Building on that reputation, I’ve spoken to parents, special education teachers and professionals on a range of topics at community and professional forums.
 I’ve delivered teacher information sessions, parent support presentations, addressed local community groups and been a featured speaker at a local travel expo.

 I’ve been on radio, print and TV media, discussing autism, albinism and general parenting subjects.
-Last year, I presented two sessions to delegates at the 2017 Asia Pacific Autism Conference (APAC) in Sydney.
-Help yourself to my presentation slides and resources.
+I presented two sessions to delegates at the 2017 Asia Pacific Autism Conference (APAC) in Sydney and have recently returned from presenting a plenary session and workshop at APAC 2019 in Singapore.

 I’m passionate about helping families, schools, community organisations and disability service providers.
 I’m committed to helping all stakeholders better understand and support children, to improve working relationships and achieve better outcomes.
 Let me help you too.